vippsas/vipps-report-api/api-guide/settlement.md

 #### correction

-A `correction` entryType indicates a fully manual adjustment of the balance to resolve some unexpected problem.
+A `correction` entry type indicates a fully manual adjustment of the balance to resolve some unexpected problem.
 Normally you should expect to have received communication about the nature of the incident if this is ever present.
-Feel free to contact Vipps Mobilepay support for further details if you see this and do not know why.
+Feel free to contact Vipps MobilePay support for further details if you see this and do not know why.

 #### top-up